arhohuttunen/arhohuttunen.com/content/post/junit-5-parameterized-tests/index.md

 }
 ```

-When we run the test, we can see from the output that the test method executed three times with different values of the string:
+When we run the test, we can see from the output that the test method executed three times with different values of the string.

 ```sh
 palindromeReadsSameBackward(String)